How to deal with clients who will not pay in the UK

 | £5,000.01 - £10,000 | £455 |

 You claim the court fee back from the debtor if you win.
 The defendant has 14 days to respond.
 If they do not, you get a default judgement.
+This means you win the case by default because the other party failed to respond.
+However, winning doesn't mean you immediately receive payment.

 Step 5: enforcing the judgement

 - Third party debt order: Freezes money in their bank account.
+This can be effective if you know the debtor has funds available in their bank account.

 Alternative: mediation

 For disputes where the relationship matters, the Small Claims Mediation Service offers free telephone mediation for claims under £10,000.
 Mediation has a 65% success rate and is much faster than waiting for a hearing.
+It allows both parties to discuss the issue in a less formal setting and often leads to a mutually agreeable settlement without the need for court intervention.

 Protecting yourself for next time